BrewCenter/OpenBrews/README.md

 regular contributor, I may add you as a collaborator to this repository.

 ## Goals
-### Alpha Pre-Release
+### Beta Pre-Release
-We are currently trying to work through our remaining issues so that we can build an Android package for an Alpha Release.
-We need to elicit feedback from the community as early as possible.
-There are about 50 people signed up to be notified when we release this.
+We now have an Alpha release out, and we're working hard to deliver updates as fast as we can.
+Once the app is more stable and polished, we will release a Beta version on Android.

 ### Release 1
 Release 1 will focus on delivering a core Recipe Builder app.
 It will be